borchardttt/borchardttt/README.md

 # Gabriel Borchardt

 Hello there!
 My name is Gabriel Borchardt, and I am a PL Web Developer from Guarapuava, Paraná, Brazil.
 I am currently a student of Internet Systems at the Federal University of Technology - Paraná and work as a **Pleno Web Developer**, focusing on **web development**, **process automation**, and consulting.
-I am also a **TOTVS Homologated Consultant**.

 ## Skills and Tools
 Here are some of the skills and tools I have experience with: